JetBrains/amper/docs/Documentation.md

 _NOTE: Sources and resources can't be shared by several Pots._
 This is to make sure that a given source file is always present in a single analysis/resolve/refactoring context (that is, has a single well-defined set of dependencies and compilation settings).

+See also [Gradle compatibility mode](#file-layout-with-gradle-interop) for the project layout.

 ## Pot Manifest file anatomy

 `Pot.yaml` is a Pot manifest file and is declared using YAML (here is a [brief intro YAML](#brief-yaml-reference)).